 So, What Is CUDA?

-These keywords let the developer express massive amounts of parallelism and direct the compiler to the portion of the application that maps to the GPU.
+These keywords let the developer express massive amounts of parallelism and direct the compiler (or interpreter) to those portions of the application on GPU accelerators.

 Learning how to program using the CUDA parallel programming model is easy.
-We have webinars and self-study exercises at the CUDA Developer Zone website.
+There are videos and self-study exercises on the NVIDIA Developer website.

-Check it out.
-And be sure to let us know how you’re using CUDA to advance your work.
+Check it out, and share how you’re using CUDA to advance your work.